gedons/igcoon/README.md

 # buyer
-An Advance Ecommerce project with the PHP Laravel Framework.
+An Instagram Web Application Clone Using The PHP Laravel Framework